Endowed Faculty Fellowship Awards in Health Informatics and Symptom Science Announced

 University of Washington School of Nursing Announces Endowed Faculty Fellowship Awards in Health Informatics and Symptom Science

 The UW School of Nursing has selected faculty members to receive endowed faculty fellowship awards in Health Informatics and in Symptom Science.
 “These endowed fellowships will have great impact on promoting the amazing work of our faculty in these areas of expertise.
 The support they provide will propel our school’s scholarship to make meaningfully positive contributions to health.
-We are overjoyed and tremendously grateful for the commitment and generosity of the donors to champion this work,” stated Executive Dean Azita Emami, PhD, MSN, RNT, RN, FAAN and Robert G. and Jean A. Reid Endowed Dean.
+We are overjoyed and tremendously grateful for the commitment and generosity of the donors to champion this work,” stated Executive Dean Azita Emami, PhD, MSN, BSN, RN, FAAN and Robert G. and Jean A. Reid Endowed Executive Dean.

 A number of UW School of Nursing faculty submitted proposals to compete for these fellowships.
 The following individuals were selected as the inaugural recipients of these endowed fellowships.